-Larry Ebner is an accomplished and steadfast advocate for business and industry in federal and state appellate courts throughout the United States.
-Companies of all sizes, national trade associations, and professional organizations call upon Larry when they need an experienced and articulate voice in the U.S. Supreme Court, federal courts of appeals, and state appellate courts.
+Larry Ebner is an accomplished, steadfast, and independent advocate for businesses and industries in federal and state appellate courts throughout the United States.
+Companies of all sizes, national trade associations, and professional organizations call upon Larry when they need an articulate, highly experienced voice in the U.S. Supreme Court, federal courts of appeals, and state appellate courts.

 Larry began practicing law in 1972 following graduation from Harvard Law School and Dartmouth College.
 His first legal position was as an Honors Program attorney in the Civil Division of the U.S. Department of Justice.
 He then spent 42 years as a Washington, D.C.-based litigator and appellate practice leader at a national law firm that in 2015 was acquired by a global mega-firm.
 One year later, Larry decided to depart “Big Law” so that he could serve his clients in a more personalized, cost-effective manner.
 He launched his own independent, nationwide, appellate litigation boutique, Capital Appellate Advocacy PLLC.